keesiemeijer/wp-update/README.md

 	-c, --comments       Update comments
 	-a, --all            Update everything

-	Without an update type option plungins and themes are updated
+	If you don't provide an update type option the --all option is used

 Options extra:
 	-h, --help           Show help
-	-f, --force          Force update (without a prompt to abort updating (themes, plugins, comments) -x, --no-db-backup   Don't make a database backup before and after updating
+	-f, --force          Force update without confirmation prompts -x, --no-db-backup   Don't make a database backup before and after updating
 ```